zephyrproject-rtos/zephyr/doc/quick_start/quick_start.rst

 Use this guide to install the Zephyr development environment on your development system and to build the Zephyr Kernel on the supported platforms.

-Currently, the |project| supports Linux development systems only.
+Currently, the Zephyr Project supports Linux development systems only.
 This guide was tested by compiling and running the Zephyr Kernel's sample applications on the following Linux distributions: